-Item 8a, Attachment 1, Page 55 of 97 California Public Employees' Retirement System Total Fund Investment Policy Appendices Global Derivatives & Counterparty Risk Derivatives Risk Limitations A. Staff must reference the Investment Office Derivatives and Counterparty Risk Procedures Manual, and asset class investment policies for additional limitations specific to their portfolios inclusive of cash and derivatives instruments.
+Item 8a, Attachment 2, Page 56 of 98 California Public Employees' Retirement System Total Fund Investment Policy Appendices Global Derivatives & Counterparty Risk Derivatives Risk Limitations A. Staff must reference the Investment Office Derivatives and Counterparty Risk Procedures Manual, and asset class investment policies for additional limitations specific to their portfolios inclusive of cash and derivatives instruments.
 B. Managers should reference their Investment Management Agreements (IMAs) including Investment Guidelines for risk limitations specific to their portfolio or to the asset class or trust for which that they are managing investments.
-Investment Leverage See Appendix 6 Liquidity Program Internally Managed Dollar-Denominated Short-Term Program 1.
-All securities purchased shall have a maximum final stated maturity of 15 months unless specified otherwise within Investment Policy Procedures & Guidelines for the Program.
+Investment Leverage See Appendix 6 1 Liquidity Program Internally Managed Dollar-Denominated Short-Term Program 1.
+All securities purchased shall have a maximum final stated maturity of 15 Frogram months unless specified otherwise within Investment Policy Procedures & Guidelines for the Program.
 2. Authorized nationally recognized statistical rating organizations (NRSROs) are limited to: Standard & Poor's (S&P) Moody's Investors Service, Inc. (Moody's) Fitch Ratings (Fitch) 3.
 Credit Risk will be controlled by requiring minimum ratings outlined in the table below.
-All Securities (at time of purchase) Short Term: A2/P2/F2, or Long Term: A-/A3/A- Note: In the case of a split-rated security, staff may rely upon the Note: In the case of a split-rated security, staff may rely upon the highest rating.
+Asset Minimum Credit Rating All Securities (at time of purchase) Short Term: A2/P2/F2, or Long Term: A-/A3/A- Note: In the case of a split-rated security, staff may rely upon the highest rating.
 If a security is not rated by an authorized NRSRO, staff's equivalent rating would apply.